kriskowal/lode/README.md

 to "includes".
 Kris Zyp's Nodules is written exactly to the CommonJS Mappings specification.
 Lode provides both since they both have their limitations.

-Lode does not yet conform to the CommonJS/Mappings/C specification.
-I haven't decided whether it will.

 License